kaboc/flutter_custom_text/README.md

 - `SpanDefinition` does not have arguments for styles and tap callbacks, so it is totally up to you how the `InlineSpan` returned from it is decorated and how it reacts to gestures.
 - The `builder` function is called on every rebuild.
-Be careful not to create a `GestureRecognizer` inside the function, or make sure to dispose of existing recognizers before creating a new one.
+If you use `GestureRecognizer` to make a WidgetSpan tappable, be careful not to create it inside the function, or make sure to dispose of existing recognizers before creating a new one.

 ### Changing mouse cursor and text style on hover